ruzickap/packer-templates/templates/my_centos.md

 * NTP enabled (default configuration)
 * full-upgrade
 * unattended-upgrades
-* /dev/vda1 mounted on / using ext4 filesystem (all files in one partition)
+* /dev/vda1 mounted on / using xfs filesystem (all files in one partition)
 * no swap

+---

+* added packages: see the [Common list](https://github.com/ruzickap/packer-templates/blob/master/ansible/vars/common_variables.yml) and [CentOS list](https://github.com/ruzickap/packer-templates/blob/master/ansible/vars/RedHat.yml)
+* mouse disabled in Midnight Commander + other MC customizations
+* preconfigured snmpd, vim, screen
+* logrotate using xz instead of gzip
+* logwatch is running once per week instead of once per day
+* sshd is using only the strong algorithms
+* sysstat (sar) is running every minute instead of every 5 minutes